Kleobis and Biton

-Kleobis (Cleobis) and Biton (Ancient Greek: Κλέοβις, gen.: Κλεόβιδος; Βίτων, gen.: Βίτωνος) are two Archaic Greek Kouros brothers from Argos, whose stories date back to about 580 BC.
+Kleobis (Cleobis) and Biton (Ancient Greek: Κλέοβις, gen.: Κλεόβιδος; Βίτων, gen.: Βίτωνος) are two Archaic Greek Kouros brothers from Argos, whose stories date back to about 580 BCE.
 Two statues, discovered in Delphi, represent them.

-The story can first be seen in Herodotus’ Histories (1.31), where Solon tells King of Lydia, Croesus about the happiest person in the world.
+The first known version of the story was described by Herodotus, where Solon tells Croesus, the King of Lydia, about the happiest person in the world.

 Legend

 Herodotus' story

 The legend begins with the story of Solon, upon his meeting with Croesus.
 Solon was an Athenian statesman, lawmaker, and poet and Croesus was the King of Lydia who reigned for 14 years.
 Croesus, concerned about his legacy over the kingdom, takes the time to ask Solon who he found to be the happiest person in the world.
 Upon his reply, Solon names three separate people.
 The first being Tellus, the second and third being the brothers known as Kleobis and Biton.
 When hearing about this news, Croesus was confused as to why he was not considered to be one of the happiest of men.
 In response, Solon shares first the tale of Tellus and then the tale of Kleobis and Biton.

 In the story, Solon tells of how these Argive brothers took their mother named Cydippe, a priestess at the temple of Hera, to a festival for the goddess to be held in town.
 When their mother's oxen could not be found, the brothers yoked themselves to their mother's cart and drove her the six miles to the temple.
 Having arrived at the festival, the mother prayed for Hera to bestow a gift upon her sons for their strength and devotion, which Hera listened and rewarded the sons.
-When the prayers and the sacrifice were over, Kleobis and Biton fell asleep in the temple and never woke up, which was the gift Hera bestowed on the boys: allowing for them to die.
+When the prayers and the sacrifice were over, Kleobis and Biton fell asleep in the temple and never woke up, which was the gift Hera bestowed on the boys: Allowing them to die peacefully in their prime.
 To honor the two brothers, the people of Argos dedicated statues of them to the temple of Apollo at Delphi, allowing for these statues to be seen as funeral memorials.

-Upon hearing this story, Solon's advice to Croesus were “the uncertainties of life mean that no one can be completely happy.”
+Upon hearing this story, Solon's advice to Croesus were "the uncertainties of life mean that no one can be completely happy."
 Either one can experience the joys of having continuous prosperity, much like Tellus, or one can experience a life of death, which can be granted as a reward like it was to Kleobis and Biton.
 The lesson of the legend is to showcase that those who live a moderately happy life are shown to have a glamorous death.
 It also shows that "it was better for a man to die than to live."